 Jun

-As an adult woman, many gynecological patients have had the uncomfortable experience of a vaginal infection at some point in their life.
-While some women brush this discomfort off as simply a part of being a female, in some cases it can be a sign of a greater problem.
-Below, Dr. Taryll Jenkins of Jenkins Obstetrics, Gynecology and Reproductive Medicine addresses some of the common symptoms, causes of vaginal infections, and explains when a patient should seek medical treatment.
+As an adult woman, many gynecological patients have had the uncomfortable experience of a vaginal yeast infection at some point in their lives.
+While some women brush this discomfort off as simply a part of being a female, in some cases, it can be a sign of a greater problem.
+Below, the team of physicians at Jenkins Obstetrics, Gynecology and Reproductive Medicine of Katy, Texas addresses some of the common symptoms and causes of vaginal infections, and explains when a patient should seek medical treatment with a gynecologist appointment.

 The way a woman’s body feels during a vaginal infection can vary greatly depending on the patient and the cause of the infection.
 Some of the most frequently reported symptoms include:

-Vaginal infections are usually attributed to yeast infections, bacteria, sexually transmitted diseases, or a virus.
-Because all of these infections have similar symptoms it can be hard for a patient to determine exactly what is causing her discomfort or pain.
+Vaginal infections are usually attributed to yeast infections, bacteria, sexually transmitted diseases, or viruses.
+Because all of these infections have similar symptoms, it can be hard for a patient to determine exactly what is causing her discomfort or pain.
 Furthermore, treatment for one type of infection typically does not work on another.
-Therefore, it is important that a woman schedule an appointment with her gynecologist for an accurate diagnosis and treatment.
+Therefore, scheduling an appointment with a gynecologist for an accurate diagnosis and treatment is important.

 We offer general care, gynecology, and obstetrics services that span all